 On Dec.
 28, 2016, Roskosmos officially approved a plan to transfer cosmonaut launches to the Soyuz-2-1a rocket.
 According to the document, a Soyuz-2-1a rocket would be used to launch the Soyuz MS-12 (No. 742) spacecraft with a crew onboard in March 2019, after a series of ground tests.
 The second trial mission carrying the Soyuz MS-13 (No. 743) spacecraft was scheduled for September 2019.
 Because these two missions would expend a pair of Soyuz-2-1a rockets previously assigned to cargo flights, on June 2, 2017, Roskosmos authorized a plan to switch the launch of the Progress MS-10 (No. 440) cargo ship on Oct.
-11, 2018, and that of the Progress MS-11 (No. 441) scheduled for Feb.
+11, 2018, and that of the Progress MS-11 (No. 441) then scheduled for Feb.
 6, 2019, to Soyuz-FG rockets originally intended for those manned launches.

 In preparation for these two missions, RKK Energia developed a general schedule which was then reviewed by the leading contractors involved in the project.
 They included the RKS Corporation, responsible for flight control systems; the TsENKI center, overseeing launch infrastructure; Gagarin's Cosmonaut Training Center in Star City; and the military certification divisions, responsible for quality control within the rocket industry.

 After receiving feedback from these organizations, the schedule was sent for final review to the TsNIIMash research institute at Roskosmos and RKTs Progress, the developer of the Soyuz rocket family, on Sept.
 11, 2017.